 So I looked up ways to boost milk production and focused on food items that were easily available to me.
 I read that mother’s milk tea tasted gross and fenugreek sounded scary, so I scoured through pages of search results until a familiar word caught my eye: dark beer.
 Perfect!
 It’s a thing that I already love to drink, and even though booze is pricey where I live, this seemed like good enough reason to splurge a little.

 The whole concept of beer drinking to make more milk seemed too good to be true.
-Yes, beer has barley, which has polysaccharide, a carbohydrate that stimulates prolactin, a hormone that stimulates milk production.
-It’s also true that yeast found in beer is believed to be a galactagogue (AKA a food or drug that promotes better breast milk flow), but there isn’t enough scientific evidence to support it.
-At the end of the day, beer has alcohol, and that is generally believed to suppress milk production; if not taken in moderation, it can even affect the baby’s sleeping schedule, among other things.
+Yes, beer contains barley, which has polysaccharide, a carbohydrate that stimulates prolactin, a hormone that stimulates milk production.
+It’s also true that yeast, found in beer, is informally rumored to be a galactagogue (AKA a food or drug that promotes better breast milk flow), but there isn’t enough scientific evidence to support it.
+At the end of the day, beer has alcohol, "alcohol inhibits the milk-ejection reflex," as lactation consultant Danielle Downs Spradlin, who runs Oasis Lactation Services, tells Romper plainly by email.
+She also warns that chronic alcohol use is associated with early weaning — it can even affect the baby’s sleeping schedule, among other things.
+The good news for beer-lovers?
+"Non-alcoholic beers may provide extra calories, which may be helpful for a mom who is having a hard time maintaining weight or accessing nutritious foods," says Spradlin.

 I decided to drink one can of Guinness every night for a week and pump for ten minutes as soon as I got up in the morning.
 I haven’t really pumped in ages (only during a recent solo trip where I pumped and dumped in order to keep my flow going) since my baby drinks formula anyway, but it was the only way to determine how much milk I was making for the purposes of this experiment.